buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/README.md

 The other concepts introduced are

 * a grid, providing a constraint placement for elements,
-* an alignment, providing a linear positioning element to position geographic and civil elements,
+* an alignment, providing a linear positioning element to position geographic and civil elements,<br>
+  with project geo referencing provided by means of entities from the IfcRepresentationResource domain,
 * an annotation to capture any additional annotations to a building model or plan (such as explanatory text, dimensioning, etc.), and
 * a port, providing connectivity between elements.